Reviews You Can Rely On

 Weight: Race Shoes

-The lightest shoe we've tested is the Asics Metaspeed Sky Paris.
-It's insanely light, which significantly adds to its responsive feeling and overall race-readiness.
+The lightest shoe we've tested is the Nike Vaporfly 4, which is absurdly light and practically disappears on our feet.
+Weighing less than half an ounce more, the Asics Metaspeed Sky Paris is also insanely light, adding to its responsive feeling and overall race-readiness.

 It's hard to explain just how light the Metaspeed Sky Paris is.